 Aside from the 2 points per $1 that you’ll earn from travel and dining purchases, you’ll earn an additional 5 points per $1 on Lyft rides up until March 2022.

-You’ll also get free delivery and lower service fees from DoorDash if your orders are over $12.
+You’ll also get free delivery and lower service fees from DoorDash if your orders are over $12 for a minimum of one year.

 No foreign transaction fees